FOREX-Dollar set for longest stretch of weekly losses since 2020

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Additional reporting by Rae Wee in Singapore; Editing by Christopher Cushing and Christina Fincher)
+(Additional reporting by Rae Wee in Singapore; Editing by Christopher Cushing, Christina Fincher and Alex Richardson)

 ((Rae.Wee@thomsonreuters.com;))